thecodeteam/labs/README.md

 ### Support

 Please file bugs and issues on the GitHub issues page for this project.
 This is to help keep track and document everything related to this repo.
-For general discussions and further support you can join the [{code} by Dell EMC Community slack channel](http://community.codedellemc.com/).
+For general discussions and further support you can join the [{code} Community slack channel](http://community.thecodeteam.com/).
 The code and documentation are released with no warranties or SLAs and are intended to be supported through a community driven process.